Dr. Ann Dillon Farrelly

-Her directing credits include Godspell and Pippin (University of Dayton), Private Words: The Hiding of Anne Frank's Diary (Ohio State), Savage/Love, Fiddler on the Roof, All in the Timing, Another Opening, Another Show, Glengarry Glen Ross, A Midsummer Night's Dream, Thoroughly Modern Millie, Dead Man's Cell Phone, Someone Who'll Watch Over Me, The Importance of Being Earnest, Into the Woods, Betrayal, Rosencrantz and Guildenstern are Dead, God of Carnage, Guys and Dolls, The Normal Heart, 'night Mother, The Pillowman, Company, Marat/Sade, Eurydice, Stupid F***ing Bird, A Streetcar Named Desire, How to Succeed in Business Without Really Trying, Waiting for Godot, Noises Off, and 1776 (UW-Platteville), and A Year With Frog and Toad, The 25th Annual Putnam County Spelling Bee, Fiddler on the Roof, and next to normal (Heartland Festival).
-She will be directing The Last Five Years and Mary Poppins (Heartland Festival), and Peter and the Starcatcher (Platteville Summer Arts Festival).
+Her directing credits include Godspell and Pippin (University of Dayton), Private Words: The Hiding of Anne Frank's Diary (Ohio State), Savage/Love, Fiddler on the Roof, All in the Timing, Another Opening, Another Show, Glengarry Glen Ross, A Midsummer Night's Dream, Thoroughly Modern Millie, Dead Man's Cell Phone, Someone Who'll Watch Over Me, The Importance of Being Earnest, Into the Woods, Betrayal, Rosencrantz and Guildenstern are Dead, God of Carnage, Guys and Dolls, The Normal Heart, 'night Mother, The Pillowman, Company, Marat/Sade, Eurydice, Stupid F***ing Bird, A Streetcar Named Desire, How to Succeed in Business Without Really Trying, Waiting for Godot, Noises Off, and 1776 (UW-Platteville), and A Year With Frog and Toad, The 25th Annual Putnam County Spelling Bee, Fiddler on the Roof, next to normal, The Last Five Years and Mary Poppins (Heartland Festival), and Peter and the Starcatcher (Platteville Summer Arts Festival).
 Farrelly also served as the Artistic Director of UW-Platteville's Heartland Festival and currently serves as the artistic director for the Platteville Summer Arts Festival.

 Farrelly is active in the American Conference for Irish Studies (ACIS) and the Association for Theatre in Higher Education (ATHE).
 Throughout her career, she has worked in all areas of theatre (acting, directing, design), but her primary focus is as a teacher, director, and scholar.